Need a doctor or nurse? Our professional campus health care providers can help you manage your medical care.

 Even if you think you’ll need specialized care, start by talking with one of our health care providers.
 We can offer advice, make referrals and help you navigate the health care system.

-There is no cost to see any of the health care providers at Student Health Services (however, there may be a charge for immunizations, labwork and other services, depending on your health insurance).
-For providers outside of Student Health Services, please check with your health insurance for costs.
+There is no cost to see any of the health care providers at Health Services (however, there may be a charge for immunizations, labwork and other services, depending on your health insurance).
+For providers outside of Health Services, please check with your health insurance for costs.

-Any UB registered student can make an appointment and receive care from Student Health Services.
+Any UB registered student can make an appointment and receive care from Health Services.
 It doesn’t matter which type of health insurance you have.